co-cart/co-cart/NEXT_CHANGELOG.md

 - Introduced new filter `cocart_cart_item_extensions` to allow plugin extensions to apply additional information.
 - Introduced new filter `cocart_is_allowed_to_override_price` that by default will always allow overriding the price unless stated otherwise when an item/s is added to the cart.
 - Introduced new filter `cocart_cart_totals` that can be used to change the values returned.
+- Introduced new filter `cocart_accessible_page_ids` to allow you to set the page ID's that are still accessible when you block access to WordPress.
 - Introduced new filter `cocart_validate_ip` that can be used to validate if the IP address can access the API.
 - Introduced new filter `cocart_api_rate_limit_options` to set the rate limit options.
 - Introduced new action hook `cocart_api_rate_limit_exceeded` to allow you to include your own custom tracking usage.